Butterfly Lovers' Violin Concerto

-This concerto is written in traditional 5-note technique (pentatonic scale).
-It uses melodies from Shaoxing Opera, chord structures and patterns, and tries to imitate the playing techniques of Chinese musical instruments.
-This gives the piece a distinctive "Chinese" sound, though it uses tonal harmonies.
+This concerto is written using the traditional 5-note technique (pentatonic scale).
+The piece draws inspiration from Yue Opera for its melodies, chord structures, and patterns, and attempts to imitate the playing techniques of Chinese musical instruments, including the Erhu and Pipa.
+These elements give the piece a distinctive Chinese sound, although scholars note the concerto still uses Western tonal harmonies and borrows from the Western sonata form.